The Big ‘O’ Outcome Walk is the walk all ch

 For children with SEND it is necessary to make experiences meaningful through the creative use of support staff, and by offering alternative strategies and adapted materials to deliver the National Curriculum.

 Providing the right materials in the right format, right into the hands of the child with SEND enables them to achieve the same or similar outcomes as other children in their class.

-Positive Eye is looking forward to the launch of its new product in March Positive Outcomes for Children with SEND a practical resource to help the class teacher and support assistant understand how real results for English, Maths and Science can be planned for and achieved for all children in the class.
+Positive Outcomes for Children with SEND is a practical resource to help the class teacher and support assistant understand how real results for English, Maths and Science can be planned for and achieved for all children in the class.